Sebastian Barry: Works

 Barry's 2008 novel The Secret Scripture won the James Tait Black Memorial Prize for fiction (announced in August 2009), the oldest such award in the UK, the 2008 Costa Book of the Year (announced 27 January 2009), and (in French translation Le testament caché) the 2010 Cezam Prix Littéraire Inter CE.
 The Secret Scripture was also a favourite to win the 2008 Man Booker Prize, narrowly losing out to Aravind Adiga's The White Tiger.

 Barry's play Andersen's English is inspired by children's writer Hans Christian Andersen coming to stay with Charles Dickens and his family in the Kent marshes.
 Directed by Max Stafford-Clark and produced by Out of Joint and Hampstead Theatre, the play toured in the UK from 11 February to 8 May 2010.

 Our Lady of Sligo was directed in 1998 by Max Stafford-Clark at the Royal National Theatre, co−produced by Out of Joint.

 On Canaan's Side, Barry's fifth novel, concerns Lily Bere, the sister of the character Willy Dunne from A Long Long Way and the daughter of the character Thomas Dunne from The Steward of Christendom, as she emigrates to the US.
 The novel was longlisted for the 2011 Man Booker Prize and won the 2012 Walter Scott Prize.

 Barry's next novel, The Temporary Gentleman (2014), tells the story of Jack McNulty—an Irishman whose commission in the British army in WWII was never permanent.
 Sitting in his lodgings in Accra, Ghana, in 1957, he is writing the story of his life with desperate urgency.
 Barry's novel Days Without End followed in 2016.
 It won Costa Book of the Year 2017, the Walter Scott Prize, and The Independent Booksellers' Prize, and was longlisted for the 2017 Man Booker Prize.

 Barry's 2023 novel, Old God’s Time, was shortlisted for the 2024 International Dublin Literary Award and longlisted for the 2023 Booker Prize.
+It won the Prix du Meilleur Livre Étranger in France in 2023.It also received Best Translated Crime Novel 2025 in Sweden.

+His 2026 novel, The Newer World, chronicles the period after the American civil war.